 News & Alerts

-The Commission will meet next on May 4, 2016 at 9:00 am in the County Commission Chambers (Room G15) at the Tuscaloosa County Courthouse.
+The Tuscaloosa County Commission will meet on January 10, 2018 at 9:00 am in the County Commission Chambers (Room G15) at the Tuscaloosa County Courthouse.